-This framework facilitates the implementation of the target models for long term, day-ahead and intraday cross-border capacity allocation connecting the Iberian market (Spain and Portugal) with the rest of Europe.
+This new framework facilitates the implementation of the cross-regional roadmaps on long term, day-ahead and intraday cross-border capacity allocation connecting the Iberian market (Spain and Portugal) with the rest of Europe.
 The methodology considers long term capacity allocation through a European platform, day-ahead market coupling and balancing exchanges (performed through the BALIT platform).
 Pursuant to this new framework, CNMC approves the rules for capacity allocation (in the previous framework, these rules were approved by the Ministry).